 The analogue switch-off (ASO) and the implementation of DTT in Spain were completed in April 2010.
 As a consequence of its successful implementation and due to the DTT providing higher spectrum efficiency (more and better services in less spectrum), the 800MHz band was allocated to mobile services on the so-called Digital Dividend process which was completed on 2015.
-A second Digital Dividend, the 700MHz band, is envisaged for 2020 (plus 2 years depending on the country) in all Europe.
+A second Digital Dividend, the 700MHz band, was envisaged for 2020 (plus 2 years depending on the country) in all Europe, which has been delayed due to the Coronavirus Pandemic, as explained below.
 A third Digital Dividend is not expected to take place in the foreseeable future as per the Decision (EU) 2017/899 of the European Parliament and of the Council of 17 May 2017, on the use of the 470-790 MHz frequency band in the Union (the "UHF Decision"), by which the EU ensures the allocation of the remaining spectrum for broadcasting services until, at least, 2030.